Camp

 • Please ensure that your child is eating the food that you send;

-• Campers are NOT permitted to purchase snacks or lunch at the Sportsplex, Muskoka lumber Community Center or on trips.
+• Campers are NOT permitted to purchase snacks or lunch at the Sportsplex, Muskoka Lumber Community Center or on trips.

 Participants registered in Summer Fun Fest Camp will be going on bus trips throughout the summer.
 Trip locations vary through the summer, check the weekly newsletter for what is planned for each week.